segmentio/segment-docs/src/personas/faqs.md

 ## Which destinations support syncing the identity graph?
 Most destinations on the Segment Platform are built up around a user model.
 They assume that a user will have a single userId.
 Further, most Destinations are not built to handle anonymous traffic.

 By default, Segment doesn't sync the output of the Identity Graph to Destinations.
 However, Segment computed traits and audiences are based on the entire user profile, including anonymous and merged data.
-We sync the value of these computations (e.g. `blog_posts_ready_30_days: 10`) using all `userIds` on the profile.
+Segment syncs the value of these computations (for example, `blog_posts_ready_30_days: 10`) using all `userIds` on the profile.

 For Destinations that support an `alias` call (for example, Mixpanel), you can emit an `alias` call on merge.